 Notes

-- While yellow (pictured) or sweet (like Vidalia) onions are best for this, you can also use red onions with relative success
+- While yellow or sweet (like Vidalia) onions are best for this, you can also use red onions with relative success

 - One large onion generally makes between ¼ and ⅓ cup caramelized onions